statpascal/emul99/readme.txt

 Known Bugs and Limitations

-- The unofficial video modes of the VDP should work but remain untested as no software seems to use them.
+- The unofficial video modes of the VDP might work but remain untested as no software seems to use them.
 - The directory based disk DSR does not provide sector based access and cannot read directory information.
 Software requiring this may